-- Add 1 tablespoon butter and a sprinkle of salt to the inside of each sweet potato.
-Mash the inside of the potato with a fork to distribute the butter.
+- Add a sprinkle of salt to the inside of each sweet potato.
+Mash the inside of the potato with a fork to soften.

 - Add ¾ cup lentils to each sweet potato.
 Stir lentils and sweet potato together.
-Top each sweet potato with 2 tablespoons guacamole and 2 tablespoons salsa.
+Top each sweet potato with 2 tablespoons guacamole, 2 tablespoons salsa, and 1 tablespoon pumpkin seeds.
 Sprinkle with fresh lime juice and cilantro.
 Enjoy!

 - To make lentils on the stovetop: Combine 1 cup rinsed brown lentils with 2 and ¾ cups vegetable broth, ¼ teaspoon salt and 2 bay leaves (optional) in a medium saucepan.
 Bring to a boil over medium-high heat.
 Once boiling, reduce to a simmer over medium-low heat.
 Cover and simmer until lentils are cooked through, about 15-20 minutes.
 Drain off excess liquid and remove bay leaves.

-- Short on time?
-You can cook sweet potatoes in the microwave.
-Poke the potatoes with a fork 3-4 times.
+- Microwave option: Poke the potatoes with a fork 3-4 times.
 Place on a microwave-safe plate and microwave for 5 minutes, turning halfway through.
 If the potato isn't completely soft after 5 minutes, cook for 1 more minute.
 Repeat as necessary.